poiyomi/PoiyomiDocs/docs/intro.md

 ### Other Games

 :::info
 Poiyomi Shaders is primarily built for usage in VRChat.
-However, it may be used in non-VRChat projects provided certain conditions are met.
-See below for details.
+Therefore, limitations may apply when used for other purposes.
 :::

-If you are a Game Developer or User wishing to use Poiyomi Shaders on a non-VRChat Project, here are the requirements:
+If you are a Game Developer or hobbyist wishing to use Poiyomi Shaders on a non-VRChat Project, here are the requirements:
 - Supported Unity Versions: `2019.4`, `2021.3`, `2022.3 (Recommended)`
 - Rendering Pipeline: `Built-in Render Pipeline`
 - Build Target: `Windows`

+Please note that this information above are **strict** requirements.
+We do NOT support the Universal Render Pipeline (URP) or High Definition Render Pipeline (HDRP) in Unity whatsoever.

 ## Version 9.x